afranco8/USRP_Client/README.md

      ## Method 2
     Use Python 3.7 from the Microsoft Store

-    Run Download.bat file to download and install all required libs for USRP Client use.
-Tested on Windows 10 64
+    Run Download bat (Download32.bat for 32bit or Download64.bat for 64bit installation) to download and install all required libs for USRP Client use.
+Tested on Windows 10

     If you get an error about MSVCP140.DLL, then you will need to install the MSVC C++ runtime library.